npolshakova/KubeconDemos/README.md

 ## 2. Setup networking

-There are two parts to setting up networking, enable the pod and services on the Kind cluster to be reachable from the host running the docker container, and the enable the pi to reach pods and services in the Kind cluster via the linux machine running the cluster.
+There are two parts to setting up networking, enable the pod and services on the Kind cluster to be reachable from the host running the docker container, and enable the pi to reach pods and services in the Kind cluster via the linux machine running the cluster.

 ### Automatic script